 Assigns problems for independent study by the student incorporating previous instruction and supervised by the instructor.
 Provides students the opportunity to research scientific literature on their selected topic, design a field study to be conducted, assemble and analyze observed field data, and complete a final report on this research.
 Prerequisites: one year of college biology (including BIO 102) and MTH 163 or MTH 166 or faculty approval.
-Lecture 2 hours per week.
+Lecture 1 hour per week.
+Laboratory 3 hours.
+Total 4 hours per week.